stuhlmueller/connoisseur/models/04-basic-hmc.md

 ---
 layout: model
-title: Hamiltonian Monte Carlo
+title: Basic Hamiltonian Monte Carlo
 ---

-Hamiltonian Monte Carlo is a useful method for inference in models that have many continuous random variables.
+Hamiltonian Monte Carlo is a useful method for inference in models that have predominantly continuous random variables.
 An example:

 ~~~~
 var model = function(){